 This Macaroni Salad With Dill Pickles is tangy and creamy and so delicious!
-The dill pickles and their juice are the main ingredient which gives this pasta salad a tart and tangy flavor with some nice texture and crunch.
-Make it a day ahead and it will taste even better… perfect for all your cookouts, picnics and bbq’s this summer.
+The dill pickles and their juice are the main ingredients that give this pasta salad a tart and tangy flavor with some nice texture and crunch.
+Make it a day ahead and it will taste even better... perfect for all your cookouts, picnics, and BBQs this summer.

 Today’s recipe is not only for those who adore pickles (like myself) it’s also a delicious picnic or bbq side dish your family and friends will adore.

-I have a girlfriend who has quite the affection for pickles.
+I have a girlfriend who has quite an affection for pickles.
 She literally drinks dill pickle juice straight from the jar.
 Not even kidding!
 She’s my kind of people.